 Most of the really good writers I know still feel a little embarrassed calling themselves a “writer,” because that’s a term loaded with expectations.
 But like many achievements in life—being called a success, or a good parent—the label seems more meaningful when it’s bestowed upon you by others.

-Good writers take their time
+Take their time

 Remarkable writers absorb books for long stretches of time, clueless to the rest of the world.
 Good writers have patience.
 There will be days when you have absolutely nothing to add to your manuscript.
 There will also be days when you realise the end is far away and the only thing preventing you from finishing is white space.
 When that happens, just keep writing.
 Take it one sentence at a time; your persistence will pay off, and you will up with a finished book.